Quantum Cryptology Problems

 The MIT researchers admit that their eavesdropping method may not hold up to other systems, but that with a little more research, it could be perfected.
 Hopefully, quantum cryptology will be able to stay one step ahead as decoding methods continue to advance.

-For more information on quantum physics and cryptology, read the next page.
+For more information on quantum physics and cryptology, explore the links that follow.

 - Alves, Carolina Moura and Kent Adrian.
 "Quantum Cryptography."
 National University of Singapore. http://www.quantumlah.org/?q=tutorial/quantumcrypto

 - Azzole, Pete.
 "Ultra: The Silver Bullet."
 Crypotolog.
 November 1996. http://www.cl.cam.ac.uk/research/security/Historical/azzole1.html

 - Brumfiel, Geoffrey.
 "Quantum Cryptography is Hacked."
 Nature.
 April 27, 2007. http://www.nature.com/news/2007/070423/full/news070423-10.html

 - Messmer, Ellen.
 "Quantum Cryptography to Secure Ballots in Swiss Election."
 Network World.
 October 11, 2007. http://www.networkworld.com/news/2007/101007-quantum-cryptography-secure-ballots.html?t51hb

 - Stix, Gary.
 "Best-Kept Secrets: Quantum cryptography has marched from theory to laboratory to real products."
 Scientific American.
 January 2005. http://www.sciam.com/article.cfm?chanID=sa006&colID=1&articleID= 000479CD-F58C-11BE-AD0683414B7F0000